Dead & Company returning to Las Vegas for another residency

 Dead & Company has announced that the group will return to Las Vegas for another series of shows at the Sphere.

+Dead & Co. is made up of Grateful Dead holdovers Bob Weir and Mickey Hart, guitar great John Mayer, bassist Oteil Burbridge, keyboardist Jeff Chimenti and percussionist Jay Lane.

+Tickets start at $145, and will reflect all-in pricing.
+The ticket price listed is the full price inclusive of taxes and fees.
+Fans are encouraged to sign up for the artist presale HERE.
+General on-sale begins Friday, Dec.
+13 at 10 a.m.

-Following their 30-show “Dead Forever – Live At Sphere” residency earlier this year, Dead & Company on Wednesday announced that the group will return to the venue in the spring for another series of shows.
+The band completed their 30-show “Dead Forever – Live At Sphere” residency this year.
+The show’s performed well enough that Sphere’s stock prices jumped to a 52-week high in August.

-According to Sphere Entertainment, Dead & Company have signed on for an 18-show residency next spring at the world-famous venue.

-The upcoming residency will celebrate the group’s 10-year anniversary, Sphere Entertainment said.
+During its original series, “Dead Forever’s” signature number is its opening, during the Dead’s “Feel Like a Stranger,” a mind-altering production piece that pulls the audience into space.

+The show begins with a close-up of a half-dozen Victorian houses in San Francisco’s Haight Ashbury district.
+The shot pans out, and moves up, up, ascending through the clouds, as the crowd looks down on the San Francisco Bay, Golden Gate Bridge and Transamerica Pyramid and into the stars.

 The dates for Dead Forever 2025 are as follows: